 Most people run into a home improvement project that involves painting several times throughout their lives.
-Unfortunately, most do not know how to properly dispose of paint so it either sits in your garage for years upon years or is improperly disposed of contributing to further environmental damage.
+Unfortunately, most do not know how to properly recycle paint so it either sits in your garage for years upon years or is improperly disposed of contributing to further environmental damage.
 Paints contain hazardous chemicals that contaminate the land leading to pollution if they end up in landfills or down the drain.
 So what do you do with your leftover paint?

 Proper Paint Disposal

-There are many options to properly dispose of paint, but always check the local laws in your area to ensure you remain compliant.
+There are many options to properly recycle paint, but always check the local laws in your area to ensure you remain compliant.
 Also keep in mind that even if it’s legal to dispose of paint a certain way does not mean that is what is best for the environment.
 Below are a few options to consider.

 Dry it out